gravitational/gravity/docs/5.x/quickstart.md

 # Quick Start

-The purpose of this Quick Start Guide is to quickly evaluate Telekube by using a real world example.
+The purpose of this Quick Start Guide is to quickly evaluate Gravity by using a real world example.

 We believe in learning by doing!